SebastienElet/map-home-search/README.md

 - [ ] Implement cities debt in the rule system
 - [ ] Find dataset with doctors
 - [ ] Implement doctors in the rule system
+- [ ] Find dataset about security
+- [ ] Implement security in the rule system
+- [ ] Implement an interface to configure the rule system